Hagridaa/GraphQl-and-React/README.md

 # GraphQl-and-React

 Learning the basic of GraphQl with "Hands on: Full-Stack development with QraphQl and React" (also Express.js,Apollo,MySgl and Docker).
+Making a small app where user can post news.